aheirich/AMI2/doc/worker.md

 Nonetheless the graph execution should be done efficiently.
 The Graph Manager will optimize the graph before distributing it to the global store.

-In AMI version 1 the execution graph is a python program and clients may request any valid Python operation to be added to the graph.